-The math functions shown below are part of the SQLite amalgamation source file but are only active if the amalgamation is compiled using the -DSQLITE_ENABLE_MATH_FUNCTIONS compile-time option.
+The math functions shown below are a subgroup of scalar functions that are built into the SQLite amalgamation source file but are only active if the amalgamation is compiled using the -DSQLITE_ENABLE_MATH_FUNCTIONS compile-time option.

 The arguments to math functions can be integers, floating-point numbers, or strings or blobs that look like integers or real numbers.
 If any argument is NULL or is a string or blob that is not readily converted into a number, then the function will return NULL.
 These functions also return NULL for domain errors, such as trying to take the square root of a negative number, or compute the arccosine of a value greater than 1.0 or less than -1.0.

 The values returned by these functions are often approximations.
 For example, the pi() function returns 3.141592653589793115997963468544185161590576171875 which is about 1.22465e-16 too small, but it is the closest approximation available for IEEE754 doubles.

 Return the arccosine of X. The result is in radians.

 Return the arcsine of X. The result is in radians.